-Aruba itself is a verb small island.
+Aruba is a small Dutch Caribbean island just north of Venezuela at the most northern point of South America.
 Its about the size of Manhattan with 1/10th the population.
 Manhattan has over 8 million people, Aruba has around 800,000.
 They are made up of Natives (people born there whose parents and grandparents were also born there), and those people are a mix of people from the surrounding countries like the Spanish and Dutch, and of course many retirees from all over.

 - Amore Mio

 - Casa Tua

 - Daniel’s Steak House

 - Salt & Pepper – Hard pass on this one.

 - Screaming Eagle